Buy the Books

 How long will the series run?

-At least up to the Battle of Waterloo, possibly beyond...
+We're up to the Battle of Waterloo and possibly will go beyond...

-I am hoping JK Rowling will feel the need to pen another couple of Harry Potter books to keep up!
+I am hoping JK Rowling will feel the need to pen another few Harry Potter books to keep up!

 What does Peter's wife think about this writing business?

 Good question!
 We'll ask her online sometime, but she has been brilliantly supportive and helpful throughout.
 It's not possible to embark on an oddyssey such as this without a loyal crew - or admiral...

 The great news for her (honest) is that we have been to some truly wonderful parts of Spain, Portugal and France which don't appear in the usual holiday schedules!

 What sort of research do you do?

 Reading, web, museums, libraries, site visits...then more reading.